Know the minimum spend required, the fees to avoid and more

 Rewards card issuers dangle shiny sign-up bonuses to convince you to apply for new plastic, but simple mistakes can rip those bonus points out of your grasp and dash your plans for a dream vacation.

-Many rewards cards offer sign-up bonuses, which may award you cash back, miles, points or free hotel nights for opening a new card.
+Many of the best rewards cards offer sign-up bonuses, which may award you cash back, miles, points or free hotel nights for opening a new card.
 These bonuses have been increasing in value in recent years, with the average points or miles bonus reaching 40,000 at the end of 2015, according to a report from Andrew Davidson, a senior vice president with market research firm Mintel Comperemedia.
-By the spring of 2016, 50,000 points or miles had become “the new norm,” according to Davidson.
+By the spring of 2016, 50,000 points or miles had become “the new norm,” accordingto Davidson.

 But, there’s a big catch: You typically must spend a certain amount on the card within a set time period after opening the account to snag the bonus.